Table of Contents

 Style & Comfort:

 Their comfort level is not optimal for long listening sessions, especially for those with shorter hair.
 After a few hours of wear, the ear pads put pressure directly onto your ears.
-No amount of padding can correct this issue, but these earpads do have thick padding and larger cups to cover more ear surface.
+No amount of padding can correct this issue, but these earpads do have thick padding and larger cups to cover more ear surfaces.
 The AKG N60 NC Wireless headphones’ on-ear design makes them breathable so they should trap in less heat.

 The earpads are deep and covered in a soft leather-like material, and the band does adjust for the perfect fit.
-If the band is too tight, the headphones might pinch and become uncomfortable without an adjustment to its fit.
+If the band is too tight, the headphones might pinch and become uncomfortable without an adjustment to their fit.
 The headband is lightly padded for comfort.

 The AKG N60 NC Wireless headphones offer superior sound quality for being closed-back on-ear headphones.
 They offer crisp, clear sound.
 Music and audio can be listened to at super low volume levels.
 The lower your volume, the better quality of your sound.
 Usually, most turn the volume up to higher levels to manually cancel out background noise.
 With the AKG N60 NC Wireless headphones, the noise cancellation levels are so great that it is not necessary to do so.

 The mid-range performance is very good.
-Treble performance is also very good and well-balanced.
+Treble’s performance is also very good and well-balanced.
 As noted above, the ANC can affect the sound quality of the lows and mids at times.
 Vocals come across well and do not seem affected by any ANC distortion.
 There is good detail and precision in the sound quality offered by the AKG N60 NC Wireless headphones with the ANC blocking out any exterior sounds.

 Overall the headphones offer pretty good bass sound.
 Bass is balanced against midrange and treble nicely.
 Bass can sometimes become boomy and overemphasized at times.
 Also, a small echo can occur at times due to the closed-back design of the headphones.